Study of time evolution of the bend-over energy in the energetic particle spectrum at a parallel shock: Theoretical Models

-From \citet[]{Decker1986}, if charged particles are injected near the shock, after the shock acceleration for long enough time the energy spectrum becomes stable with power law index $\gamma$ satisfying Equation (\ref{eqs:Gamma}).
-In this work, the compression ratio of the shock $r=3.85$, so the energy spectrum of the accelerated particles, has a theoretical power law index of $\gamma=1.03$.
-It can be assumed that the power law index model from Equation (\ref{eqs:Gamma}) is for $\alpha$ in the energy range lower than the bend-over energy, can be compared with the theoretical power law index $\gamma$.
+As discussed in \citet[]{Decker1986}, if charged particles are injected near the shock and accelerated for a time long enough, the energy spectrum becomes stable with a power law index $\gamma$ satisfying Equation (\ref{eqs:Gamma}).
+In this work, the compression ratio of the shock is $r=3.85$, so the energy spectrum of the accelerated particles, has a theoretical power law index of $\gamma=1.03$.
+The spectral index from simulations, $\alpha$, in Equation (\ref{eqs:Flux}) in the energy range below the bend-over energy, can be compared with the theoretical power law index $\gamma$.

-\section{NUMERICAL RESULTS AND COMPARISON WITH THEORIES}

-Figure \ref{fig:traj} shows the trajectory of one of the test particles accelerated by a parallel shock with $\theta_1=\theta_2=0$ as a function of time.
-The top one to three panels show the $x-$, $y-$, and $z-$ components, respectively, of the particle's position in unit of $\lambda=\lambda_{slab}$, the correlation scale length of slab turbulence.
-The fourth to sixth panels show the $x-$, $y-$, and $z-$ components, respectively, of the particle's momentum in unit of $p_{ref}$.
-The bottom panel indicates the energy of the particle in the unit of the particle's initial energy $E_0=30~{\rm KeV}$.
-The vertical blue dashed lines indicate the time when the particle crosses the shock plane.
-The red lines in the top six panels show zero in vertical axis.
+\section{Numerical Results and Comparison with Theories}